12 Halloween Writing Prompts for kids (+ Free Printable)

 - A bat flies into your room and says he needs your help.

-- Describe your perfect haunted house and draw a picture
+- Describe your perfect haunted house.
+You can even draw a picture of it.

-- What is the scariest thing you ever seen?
+- What is the scariest thing you have ever seen?
 And are you still scared of it?

-- You find some footprints leading in your house.
+- You find some footprints leading into your house.
 What do you do?

 - Your imaginary friend becomes real and starts causing trouble for you.

-- Write 10 questions to interview a vampire and answer them from the point of view of a vampire
+- Write 10 questions to interview a vampire and then answer them from the point of view of a vampire.

 Print out our spooky writing prompts to use offline.
-Perfect for when the electricity cuts off and all you have is the daylight or candlelight to write.
+Perfect for when the electricity cuts off and all you have is the daylight or candlelight to write by.
 We even included a list of Halloween words to make your stories extra scary!

 Share your Halloween stories with us!

 Got a funny or scary Halloween story you want to share with us?
 We would love to read them!
 Comment your stories below or use the #imagineforest on social media to share them.
+You can even use the Imagine Forest story creator to publish your own stories online and share them with your friends.
 If you loved our 12 Halloween writing prompts for kids, you’ll love our Halloween paper bookmark tutorial!